daniel5151/gdbstub/README.md

 -   Custom `monitor` Commands
     -   Extend the GDB protocol with custom debug commands using GDB's `monitor` command

-_Note:_ Which GDB features are implemented are decided on an as-needed basis by `gdbstub`'s contributors.
-If there's a missing GDB feature that you'd like `gdbstub` to implement, please file an issue / open a PR!
-Check out the [GDB Remote Configuration Docs](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Configuration.html) for a table of GDB commands + their corresponding Remote Serial Protocol packets.
+_Note:_ GDB features are implemented on an as-needed basis by `gdbstub`'s contributors.
+If there's a missing GDB feature that you'd like `gdbstub` to implement, please file an issue and/or open a PR!

+For a full list of GDB remote features, check out the [GDB Remote Configuration Docs](https://sourceware.org/gdb/onlinedocs/gdb/Remote-Configuration.html) for a table of GDB commands + their corresponding Remote Serial Protocol packets.

 ### Zero-overhead Protocol Extensions